swiftlang/swift-evolution/proposals/nnnn-aliased-spans.md

   // modified by any code while the span (or any copy derived from it) is
   // in use.
   @unsafe var span: Span<Element> { get }
 }

+extension AliasedRawSpan {
+  // Retrieving a span from an aliased span is an unsafe operation,
+  // because one must ensure that the underlying storage is not
+  // modified by any code while the span (or any copy derived from it) is
+  // in use.
+	@unsafe var rawSpan: RawSpan { get }
+}

 extension AliasedMutableSpan {